Buuntu/fastapi-react/README.md

 After starting the project, navigate to `http://localhost:8000/admin`.
 By default you should see a list of users, which you can edit, add, and delete.
+These are all based off of the `users` routes.

 ![React Admin Dashboard](assets/admin-dashboard.png)

 Routes are kept in the `frontend/src/admin` by default to keep them separate from regular frontend routes.

+## Contributing

+Contributing to this project is encouraged.
+Please read the [Contributing doc](CONTRIBUTING.md) first.